Installation

 Production runs

-For production runs, we generally recommend that the user compiles with DEBUG=FALSE
+For production runs, we generally recommend that the user compiles with DEBUG=FALSE and OPT=HIGH.

-These settings can be set directly in Make.defs.local
+These settings can be set directly in Make.defs.local.

 Alternatively, they can be included directly on the command line when compiling problems.